 Saving for your kids’ education helps erase those worries.
 When you start saving, there are a lot of options and some possible tax breaks as well.

-- Choice.com.au has an interesting guide to saving for your children’s education.
+- Choice.com.au has an interesting guide to saving for your children’s education (an older link but still useful)

-Do your homework carefully before you get started – but here’s the most important thing: Just starting is the hard part – once the savings habit is started, most people don’t even notice the difference.
+Do your homework carefully before you get started – but here’s the most important thing: Just do it!
+Getting started is the hard part – but once the savings habit is started, most people don’t even notice the difference.
 However, if you put off education savings for a year, the final amount is much lower.
 Even if you can only afford a little bit to start with – get started!

 1 The University of Minnesota has more details about this research.
 ABC News (US) on Raising Responsible Children.